nordp/iMat/readme.md

         notes for popup:
    **product_element.fxml**

-   The layout for each of the products, that will later be added to each of the product lists.
+   The layout for each of the products, that will later be added to each of the product grid.

         notes for product element:

-   **product_grid.fxml**
+        Textfield for amount should be restricted to only numbers and should also mark all at mouseclick **product_grid.fxml**

    The the entire section containing product elements, the main label, sorting etc.